Rehabilitation, Mobility, ADLs, and Interdisciplinary Care

 A patient 14 hours after ischemic stroke onset is medically stable but very fatigued.
 PT recommends sitting and transfer assessment later in the day.
 Which nursing response is best?

-A stroke patient with left neglect repeatedly leaves the left arm hanging outside the wheelchair and bumps into the door frame.
+A stroke patient with left neglect repeatedly leaves the left arm hanging outside the wheelchair and bumps into the left door frame.
 Which nursing intervention best supports rehabilitation?

-A patient needs rehabilitation but cannot tolerate 3 hours of therapy daily because of endurance limits and medical needs.
+A patient needs rehabilitation but cannot tolerate 3 hours of therapy daily because of endurance limits and ongoing medical needs.
 Which discharge option is most consistent with that profile?